issmirnov/zap/README.md

 ## Overview

 ZAP is a simple go app that sends 302 redirects.
-That's it.
-It was written in just a few hours in between random household tasks.
+It's insanely fast, maxing out at over 150k qps.
 It helps people be more efficient by providing simple shortcuts for common pages.

 ## Installation